Important Disclosure — Please Read

 Conditions or Subjects

 Common conditions include financing approval, home inspection, and title review.
-For strata properties, review of strata documents is essential.
+For strata properties, review of strata documents is a key consideration.

 04